 Is this going to be safe for you to do, though?
 Or is using a meat slicer to slice bread a very bad idea?

-Read on to learn more about whether a meat slicer can slice bread.
+Read on to learn more.
 You’ll also learn about other good ways to slice bread.

 Yes You Can Use a Meat Slicer to Slice Bread

 Those who were hoping that meat slicers could be used to slice bread can rejoice.
 A meat slicer can indeed be used to slice bread.